rvermeulen/codeql-workshop-control-flow-java/README.md

 #### Exercise 5

-Now that we have an understanding of the _successor_ relation, the control flow graph, and _reachability_, we can look at how reachability can be used.
+Now that we understand the _successor_ relation, the control flow graph, and _reachability_, we can look at how reachability can be used.

-In multiple scenarios, including security relevant scenarios, a certain actions must be performed before another action.
+In multiple scenarios, including security relevant scenarios, a certain action must be performed before another action.
 For example, before you can use a method you must first initialize the class providing the method.

 Create a test case for [Exercise5.ql](solutions/Exercise5.ql) using the following Java snippet and implement [Exercise5.ql](solutions/Exercise5.ql) to ensure the `incorrectUse` is detected.